-It’s not as silly as you might think to include so many programs in your rank order list.
-Year after year, applicants who obtain a residency position rank more programs than those who don’t match.
-Creating an exhaustive list could work out in your favor.
+It’s not as easy as you might think to include so many programs in your rank order list.
+Year after year, applicants who obtain a residency position rank more programs than those who don’t match with a program.

 Don’t overthink your rankings

 The Match is designed to pair residents with their most desirable program possible, so be honest when creating your rankings.
-Having a second set of eyes look over your choices can certainly help if you’re feeling stuck, but you shouldn’t alter your list based on where you think you should go or where you think you stand the greatest chance of matching.
+Having a second set of eyes look over your choices is a good tip for creating a rank order list, but you shouldn’t alter your decisions based on where you think you should go or where you think you stand the greatest chance of matching.

 Don’t panic if you wind up unmatched

-You can also browse the Open Residency & Fellowship Positions page on the American Medical Association (AMA) website for available spots.
+Lastly, you can browse the Open Residency & Fellowship Positions page on the American Medical Association (AMA) website for available spots.